vliz-be-opsci/k-gap/README.md

 ## kgap-sembench

 ## no longer: kgap-ingest
-todo follow up on latest idea to redo this as py-sync-files-to-store by itself, and then re-wrap it under the sembench as a recurring action to exceute
+todo follow up on latest idea to redo this as py-sync-files-to-store by itself, and then re-wrap it under the sembench as a recurring action to execute

-#